DC Universe: Advanced technology

 Technology more advanced than that which currently exists in real life is available - but it is usually very expensive, and usually only rich or powerful individuals and organizations (or the scientific geniuses who create them) have access to them.
 S.T.A.R.
 Labs is an independent research outfit that often develops these devices, while Lexcorp is the main company selling them.
 The government also runs the secret Project Cadmus (located in the mountains near Metropolis) to develop clones and genetic manipulation without the public's knowledge.
 Technology can also come from outer space or different timelines.
 Apokolips weaponry is often sold in Metropolis to the criminal organization known as Intergang.

 Robots and similar creations, including cyborgs, can have superior intelligence when they are created as sentient beings.
 The Manhunters, the Metal Men, Red Tornado, Robotman, Hourman, and Metallo are but a few examples.
-These 'beings' are most often created by individuals who possess vast intellects, like scientists Professor T.O.
-Morrow (maker of the Red Tornado), Dr. Will Magnus (who constructed the Metal Men) and Professor Ivo (who fabricated Amazo and other advanced androids using a form of Nano-technology developed by Lexcorp).
+These 'beings' are most often created by individuals who possess vast intellects, like scientists T.O.
+Morrow (the creator of Red Tornado), Will Magnus (who constructed the Metal Men) and Professor Ivo (who created Amazo and other advanced androids using a form of nanotechnology developed by Lexcorp).
 Brainiac also emulates this technology as well as technology from other worlds.
-Similarly, some characters use technology to enhance their armor or modify cybernetic functions, for example Steel, Cyborg and the Cyborg Superman.
+Similarly, some characters use technology to enhance their armor or modify cybernetic functions, for example Steel, Cyborg and Cyborg Superman.